mason2957/ai-text-completion-project/README.md

 # ai-text-completion-project
 This is the capstone project for my externship with Cognizant.
 This repository contains a few files one being the code I used for the project using a GPT-2 model and a report based on my findings and the output of the model.
+There is also a file "NOT USED_AI Powered Text Completion" that I did not use because the model required payment, but I wanted it to still be featured.